Become a Member

 FINANCIAL PROSPERITY

-Alumni members all have access to the services of qualified financial advisors, who have extensive experience in both the football industry and the business world.
+Alumni members have access to the services of qualified financial advisors, who have extensive experience in both the football industry and the business world.
 Members have access to the AFL Players’ and AFL Superannuation Fund and the Player Retirement Scheme.

 CONTINUED EDUCATION